Vietnam reports first coronavirus death after months of successful curbs | Health

 Vietnam recorded its first death from COVID-19 on Friday after winning plaudits worldwide for one of the most successful national responses to the pandemic.

-The country of 96 million had gone 100 days without infection before an unexpected cluster of new cases surfaced in the popular central resort city of Danang a week ago.
-The health ministry on Friday reported 45 new infections in the city, marking the Southeast Asian country's biggest single-day jump.
+The country of 96 million had gone 100 days without infection before an unexpected cluster of new cases of unknown origin surfaced in the popular central resort city of Danang a week ago.
+The health ministry on Friday reported 82 new infections, 26 of which were imported, marking the Southeast Asian country's biggest single-day jump.

+Hanoi on Thursday also banned large gatherings and urged tens of thousands of domestic travellers to report to authorities.
+It shut bars and nightclubs, extending those closures to street food stalls and karaoke lounges from midnight on Friday.
+Late on Friday, Hanoi authorities said restaurants and supermarkets could remain open but must implement social-distancing measures.

 Patient 428, a 70-year-old man who appears to have contracted the disease in Danang, died on Friday, the official Vietnam News Agency (VNA) said.
-The 45 most recent patients, aged between 27 and 87, were linked to three hospitals and two clinics in Danang, according to the health ministry, which overnight sent a task force of health experts, along with more than 1,000 health workers, to the city.
+The most recent cases were linked to three hospitals and two clinics in Danang, according to the health ministry, which overnight sent a task force of health experts, along with more than 1,000 health workers, to the city.

 The task force includes 65 health experts who had previously helped fight coronavirus at other epicentres in Vietnam, the ministry said.
 Authorities in Danang are building a 1,000-bed field hospital to ease the burden on the city's hospitals, four of which are under lockdown following a series of cases there.